cartermak/cartermak.github.io/_posts/2019-12-30-custom-website.md

     I am a college student, after all.
 I don't want to pay big fees for my small site.
 I'm not afraid of tinkering or learning new things, so I steered away from the fancy site-building tools that were out of budget.

 These targets guided me to my final solution: a static website, built using [Jekyll](https://jekyllrb.com/) and hosted for free (!!!) using [GitHub Pages](https://pages.github.com/).
 This struck a balance for me between getting to tinker and learn and needing to build everything from scratch.
 I've written notes in Markdown for years, but this was my introduction to Ruby and (mostly) HTML.
-For someone without any coding experience, the process could be a bit daunting, but it's a challenge I was willing to take on.
+For someone who gets uncomfortable around plaintext files, the process could be a bit daunting, but I'm confident I can figure it out.

 # Making the Website